Kurtosis: Kurtosis convergence

 Applying band-pass filters to digital images, kurtosis values tend to be uniform, independent of the range of the filter.
 This behavior, termed kurtosis convergence, can be used to detect image splicing in forensic analysis.

+Seismic signal analysis

+Kurtosis can be used in geophysics to distinguish different types of seismic signals.
+It is particularly effective in differentiating seismic signals generated by human footsteps from other signals.
+This is useful in security and surveillance systems that rely on seismic detection.

+Weather prediction

+In meteorology, kurtosis is used to analyze weather data distributions.
+It helps predict extreme weather events by assessing the probability of outlier values in historical data, which is valuable for long-term climate studies and short-term weather forecasting.

 Other measures

-A different measure of "kurtosis" is provided by using L-moments instead of the ordinary moments.
+A different measure of kurtosis is provided by using L-moments instead of the ordinary moments.